 Old Worthington Library is situated in Old Worthington, one block north of the intersection of High Street and Dublin-Granville Road (US-23 and OH-161).

 Old Worthington Library's nearest COTA bus stops are at High Street and Stafford Avenue, directly in front of the library.
 The COTA stop numbers are 1235 (northbound) and 1254 (southbound) on the 102 Polaris Pkwy./N. High Standard line.

 Old Worthington Library has three dedicated parking lots.
-A lot adjacent to the library's north entrance, via Stafford Avenue, offers handicap-accessible parking.
+A lot adjacent to the library's north entrance, via Stafford Avenue, offers accessible parking for those with disability plates or placards.
 Parking is also available in a lot adjacent to the library's south entrance, via Hartford Street, and a lot off Stafford Avenue, across the street from the Library and east of the Re/Max lot.
 Street parking is also available, along with a few angled parking spots on Stafford Avenue and Hartford Street bordering the ball field.

 Bike racks are available at both the north and south entrances.